-- 9. The candidate for which clause 8 does not apply and who exceeds the tolerance threshold for the minimum curricular requirements as outlined in clause 3 can, on the recommendation of the Department Board and after consulting with the course coordinator, attend individual courses offered by the candidate's previous university or by the University of Pavia, thereby satisfying the academic requirements for enrolment in the Second Cycle Degree.
-However, admission to the programme is conditional on the candidate passing the entrance examination (see clause 10). - 10.
-The entrance examination, which aims to determine whether the candidate possesses the proper personal preparation, consists in a multiple-choice written exam covering the following subject areas: - Microeconomics; - Macroeconomics; - Quantitative Methods for Economics and Finance.
+- 9. The candidate for which clause 8 does not apply and who exceeds the tolerance threshold for the minimum curricular requirements as outlined in clause 3 can, on the recommendation of the Department Board and after consulting with the course co- ordinator, attend individual courses offered by the candidate's previous university or by the University of Pavia, thereby satisfying the academic requirements for enrolment in the Second Cycle Degree.
+However, admission to the programme is conditional on the candidate passing the entrance examination (see clause 11). - EU, EU-equivalent and non-EU students with a qualification obtained abroad shall be required to learn Italian at a B2 Level as part of the additional language skills.
+Students shall be considered exempt if they: (1) have obtained a high school or university degree in the